 If we go back just 10 years, it would have been very difficult, if not impossible, to find a local pellet mill and order wood pellets in bulk.

-If you have the storage space, buying in bulk is much more cost-effective.
+Bulk is only available to those close to a mill and requires some storage, but if you have the storage space, buying in bulk is much more cost-effective.